Etone/corvin-tech/content/projects/wotd.md

 ---
-title: "Workout of the day Tracker"
+title: "Archived - Workout of the day Tracker"
 date: 2023-09-05T21:17:05+02:00
 draft: false
 ---

+## NOTE: Since Hybrid Caleshenics released an app, which you should check out, I will not maintain or develop this any further (not that I have done in the last few months)
 ## Notes for later writing

 - Tacking Workout of the day by Hybrid Calesthenics